DomBlack/dot-files/README.md

 This repo contains my ansible scripts for setitng up machines with my common dot files.

-Modify the invetory file if you wish and then run using:
+Modify the inventory file as required (by default it only runs against your local machine) and then run the playbook using:

 ```bash
 ansible-playbook -i inventory site.yml